Al-Web-Dev/UNRVLD-Task/README.md

 * [] Animate the bottle icon to spin 90deg on click
 * [] Filter sort list.
 Tying to work a solution currently
 * [] Style the CTA grid further
-* [] Set up Gulp to do CSS minify task and SASS.
-GULP is installed but not running yet.
-I have used VS code's plugin to compile my SASS up to this point.

 I look forward to your feedback!